 If it turns out that you do not qualify for a traditional, medically underwritten life insurance policy, there are still avenues that you can take for securing the life insurance coverage that you need.
 One strategy would be to apply for a no medical exam policy.

-As its name implies, a no medical exam life insurance policy will not require that you take a medical examination as a criterion for your policy approval.
+As its name implies, You won’t have to take a medical examination as a criterion for your policy approval.
 Because of that, those who have certain health issues may have an easier time in qualifying for the coverage.
 Also, because there are no medical records to review, as well as no exam results to wait for, the process of getting a no medical exam policy approved and issued can be much faster than that of a traditional policy.
 This means that you may be able to have your life insurance coverage in place within just days – or sooner – after you submit your application for coverage.

 How to Get the Best Premium Rates on Life Insurance If You Have Morphea